arduino/docs-content/content/learn/02.microcontrollers/04.debugging/debugging.md

 * The front-end debugger contains the user interface (can be graphical or command-line-based) and offers the programmer choices about the execution of the code in the embedded system hardware.
 * The back-end debugger, also known as the "debug monitor," is specific for a particular processor architecture or family an usually work with an external hardware tool, like an in-circuit emulator or an in-circuit debugger.
 It starts when the processor resets and handles the runtime instruction between the front-end debugger and the embedded system hardware.

 ***The debugger tool is a newly introduced yet less famous feature of Arduino IDE 2.0.
-Check out [this tutorial](https://docs.arduino.cc/software/ide-v2/tutorials/ide-v2-debugger) that shows how to use the Arduino® IDE 2.0 debugger with compatible boards.***
+Check out [this tutorial](https://docs.arduino.cc/software/ide-v2/tutorials/ide-v2-debugger) that shows how to use the Arduino® IDE 2.0 debugger with supported boards.***

 ### Simulators